Do vegans eat butter? What about margarine?

 Oil palm fruit / Source

-Eventually, the left-over solid material is pressed into a cake and fed to cattle after processing.
+Eventually, the left-over cake residue after the kernel oil is extracted is then pressed into a cake and fed to cattle.
 (4)

 An overhead view of a large oil palm farm.